 31 Days of Homeschool How-To: Daily Routine

 Welcome to our October “31 Days” series at NextGen Homeschool: 31 Days of Homeschool How-To Tips!
-As NextGen Homeschoolers, we remember what it was like to be homeschooled ourselves, and our experiences as students have helped shape many of our best […]
+As NextGen Homeschoolers, we remember what it was like to be homeschooled ourselves, and our experiences as students have helped shape many of our best systems and strategies today.
+In the next 31 days, we’ll […]

 Ask a NextGen Homeschooler: Must I Finish Every Textbook?

 “Ask a NextGen Homeschooler” is your turn to ask our authors — formerly homeschooled moms who are now homeschooling our children — to weigh in on your homeschooling questions.
-We welcome all of your questions, whether you’re looking for practical […]
+We welcome all of your questions, whether you’re looking for practical tips or support and encouragement!
+This week’s question was brought […]

 Ask a NextGen Homeschooler: How Can I Breathe Life Into My Homeschool Curriculum?

 Welcome to “Ask a NextGen Homeschooler.”
 It’s your turn to ask the authors of NextGen Homeschool — formerly homeschooled moms who are now homeschooling our children — to weigh in on your homeschooling questions.
-From the practical to the personal, […]
+From the practical to the personal, all questions are welcome!
+This week’s question comes from a […]

 Top Homeschooling Posts of 2013: Curriculum